crantok/justinhellings.uk/input/index.md

 ---
 ## Free introductory coaching session

-For a limited time, I am oferring all new clients the chance to have one free life coaching session.
+For a limited time, I am offering all new clients the chance to have one free life coaching session.
 No, there are no strings attached.
-If you decide that one session was all you needed, then congratulations and I'm glad I could help.
+If you decide that one session was all you needed then congratulations and I'm glad I could help.
 Please <a href="#contact">contact me</a> now if you want to take advantage of this offer.

 ## Phone, video-call, or in person